strohs/springboot-blogen-vuejs/README.md

 ### Blogen JSON Web Tokens
-The JWT generated by Blogen contains a header and payload similar to the following:
+The JWTs generated by Blogen contains a header and payload using the following structure:
 ```
 {
   "alg": "RS256"